Worthing F.C.: History

 In 1999–2000 Worthing reached the FA Cup first round again, losing 3–0 at Rotherham United.
 League reorganisation saw them placed in Division One South in 2002.
 They were runners-up in the division in 2003–04 and were promoted to the Premier Division.
 However, after finishing third-from-bottom of the Premier Division in 2006–07 the club were relegated back to Division One South.
 A fifth-place finish in 2007–08 saw them qualify for the promotion play-offs, in which they were defeated 2–0 by Tooting & Mitcham United in the semi-finals.
 Another fifth-place finish the following season was followed by a 1–0 play-off semi-final defeat to Cray Wanderers.
 The club finished third in Division One South in 2009–10, but again failed to advance past the play-off semi-finals, losing 2–1 to Godalming Town.

 In 2015–16 Worthing finished third in Division One South again.
 After beating Hythe Town 7–0 in the play-off semi-finals, they secured promotion to the Premier Division with a 3–0 win over Faversham Town in the final.
 The club were top of the Premier Division table when the COVID-19 pandemic halted both the 2019–20 and 2020–21 seasons, but they went on to become Premier Division champions in 2021–22, earning promotion to the National League South.
 In their first season in the National League the club finished fourth in the division, qualifying for the play-offs.
 After beating Braintree Town 2–1 in the quarter-finals, they lost 2–0 to Oxford City in the semi-finals.
 The season also saw them win the Sussex Senior Cup again, beating Bognor Regis Town 8–7 on penalties after a 0–0 draw.
 At the start of the 2023–24 season the club won the Sussex Community Shield, defeating Broadbridge Heath 5–4 on penalties after the match ended 3–3.
 They went on to reach the first round of the FA Cup for the fifth time, losing 2–0 at Alfreton Town, and finished third in the National League South, qualifying for the play-offs again.
 After beating Maidstone United 2–1 in the semi-finals, the club lost 4–3 to Braintree Town in the final.

+The 2025–26 season saw Worthing win the National League South title, earning promotion to the National League.